dzackgarza/Notes/Obsidian/zettelkasten/2021-04-28_Symplectic_and_Contact_Notes.md

 For arbitrary triangles: unknown!

-Historically, the study of periodic orbits motivated the definition of *contact structures*.
+Historically, the study of periodic orbits motivated the definition of [Contact Structure](Contact%20Structure).

 **Definition (Hyperplane Field):**
 A *hyperplane* field $\xi$ is a codimension 1 sub-bundle $\RR^{n-1} \to \xi \to M$ of the tangent bundle $\RR^n \to TM \to M$.